NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 	mkdir hepg2
 	mkdir sknsh
 	mkdir neural
-	ln -s /proj/g2020022/chipseq_proc/data/bam/hela/* ./hela
-	ln -s /proj/g2020022/chipseq_proc/data/bam/hepg2/* ./hepg2
+  ln -s /proj/g2021025/nobackup/chipseq_proc/data/bam/hela/* ./hela ln -s /proj/g2021025/nobackup/chipseq_proc/data/bam/hepg2/* ./hepg2
-	ln -s /proj/g2020022/chipseq_proc/data/bam/sknsh/* ./sknsh
-	ln -s /proj/g2020022/chipseq_proc/data/bam/neural/* ./neural
+  ln -s /proj/g2021025/nobackup/chipseq_proc/data/bam/sknsh/* ./sknsh ln -s /proj/g2021025/nobackup/chipseq_proc/data/bam/neural/* ./neural

 Now we are ready to compute the read coverages for genomic regions for the BAM files for the entire genome using bin mode with ``multiBamSummary`` as well as to visualise sample correlation based on the output of ``multiBamSummary``.
+We chose to compute pairwise Spearman correlation coefficients for this step, as they are based on ranks of each bin rather than signal values.

 .. code-block:: bash